NelsonPe/Genre-Classification/README.md

 ## 5. Discussion: Approachs comparaison

-The first result show that the best transformation could be melspectrogram or mfcc.
+The first results show that the best transformation could be melspectrogram or mfcc.
 Looking at confusion matrix, for the two best accuracy scores, both model shows a similar behaviour.
 Same performance per class, with best performance for classical and metal classification and worst performance for rock classification.

 ![Illustration](./illustration_genremodel1d.png)

-The behaviour of GenreModel1D trained with melspectrogram
+This song